 And don't put the cart before the horse with your talent.
 This is where a lot of people go really off the rails.

 To build a team that can do all of this, you need somebody who's a

 - Strategist and project manager

 - Content creator for written content

 - Multimedia content creator for podcasts, webinars, Facebook Live, YouTube Live, and video production.
-That's a different skill-set then someone that's good at writing.
+That's a different skill set than someone good at writing.

 - Designer because your stuff has to look good

-- Content promotion team including specialists for social media, public relations, organic search engine optimization (SEO), and search engine marketing (SEM) including Google AdWords and Bing Ads
+- A content promotion team, including specialists for social media, public relations, organic search engine optimization (SEO), and search engine marketing (SEM), including Google Ads and Bing Ads

 - Landing page conversion and optimization specialist